-Prior to the LCC Profile, Order Placers were able to send replacements for existing orders to Order Fillers as part of the LAB-1 transaction (referred to in the IHE PaLM TF as "order

-- 220 update").
-Order Fillers could create new orders and send them to Order Placers for order number assignment using the LAB-2 transaction, but this transaction does not allow association of the new orders with previous Order Placer orders as would be required to express and document order replacement.
-The LTW Profile "order update" concept is derived from the HL7 V2.5.1 order replacement pattern, which includes order replacement by either the Placer or the Filler, - 225 though as noted the latter is not included in the LTW Profile.
-The new LAB-6 transaction blends elements of these existing transactions and uses new order control and status codes to support a transaction starting with the Filler that recommends replacement of one or more specific existing orders with one or more new orders.
-The transaction uses the message structure of the HL7 Filler order replacement message, identifying the orders to be replaced and defining replacement - 230 orders.
+- Prior to the LCC Profile, Order Placers were able to send replacements for existing orders to 230 Order Fillers as part of the [LAB-1] transaction (referred to in the IHE PaLM TF as "order update").
+Order Fillers could create new orders and send them to Order Placers for order number assignment using the [LAB-2] transaction, but this transaction does not allow association of the new orders with previous Order Placer orders as would be required to express and document order replacement.
+The LTW Profile "order update" concept is derived from the HL7 V2.5.1 235 order replacement pattern, which includes order replacement by either the Placer or the Filler, though as noted the latter is not included in the LTW Profile.
+The new [LAB-6] transaction expands these existing transactions and adds new order control and status codes to support an order recommendation transaction starting with the Filler that can specify replacement or 240 supplementation of one or more specific existing orders with one or more new orders.
+The transaction uses the message structure of the HL7 Filler order replacement message, identifying the orders to be replaced or supplemented and defining recommended new orders.
 This message structure is similar to the Placer order update currently covered by the LTW Profile.
-It differs from these previous messages by using new control codes to indicate that the replacement is a recommendation rather than a completed act.
-The Placer may accept, decline, or modify the replacement orders and return an order replacement message to the Filler with control codes indicating those responses. - 235 Transaction LAB-6 also introduces a time window during which orders with pending recommendations are held by the Filler and recommendation responses can be accepted from the Placer.
-If no responses are received by the end of the window, order processing by the Filler proceeds as it would have without the transaction.
-This hold status is represented by Order Status code, on hold (HD), Order Status Modifier, expires on time (EOT), and the beginning and end times for the hold status in a new field, Order Status Date Range (ORC-36).
+It differs from these previous messages by using new control codes to indicate that a transaction is a recommendation rather than a report of a completed act.
+The Placer may accept, decline, or 245 modify the recommended orders and return a message to the Filler with control codes indicating those responses. - Transaction [LAB-6] also introduces a time window during which recommendation responses from the Placer can be accepted by the Filler.
+This time window is represented in recommended orders by Order Status code, on hold (HD), Order Status Modifier, expires on time (EOT), and the beginning and end times for the time window in a new field, Order Status Date Range (ORC-36).
+This hold status and date range is also contained in the existing orders that are recommended for replacement.
+Orders that are recommended for supplementation are not held and do not show this hold status.
+Processing of replacement and supplemental orders proceeds as soon as they are received.
+If no responses are received by the end of the time window, order processing by the Filler proceeds as it would have without the transaction.

-Orders for additional work on one or more results are carried in a new LAB-7 transaction.
+Orders for additional work on one or more results are carried in a new [LAB-7] transaction.
 This additional work may include, for example, confirmation or interpretation, follow up of a process problem, an assertion of error, or a request for annotation, from the Order Placer to the Order Filler.
-The order includes the patient identity and results to be interpreted or annotated, and may

-- 245 incorporate results from multiple tests as well as observations entered at order time.
+The order includes the patient identity and results to be interpreted or annotated, and may incorporate results from multiple tests as well as observations entered at order time.
 The transaction does not assume that the Order Filler system originally provided the results to be interpreted.
-Because the LAB-7 order may require information from a result, a LAB-7 implementation would be most convenient when the Order Placer and Order Results Tracker are integrated in a single system, allowing automatic incorporation of the result information into the - 250 new order.
-The response by the Order Filler may be in the form of an addendum or amendment to the original result and/or a report or other result associated with the LAB-7 order.
+Because the [LAB-7] order may require information from a result, a [LAB-7] implementation would be most convenient when the Order Placer and Order Results Tracker are integrated in a single system, allowing automatic incorporation of the result information into the new order.
+The response by the Order Filler may be in the form of an addendum or amendment to the original result and/or a report or other result associated with the [LAB-7] order.
 These orders are called "fulfillment orders" because the requested additional work is required for the result to fulfill its intended clinical purpose.